yjmantilla/sovabids/tests/test_mne-bids.md

 ## Prepare Example

-Decompresses the dataset and fixes a filename inconsistency (without this correction the file won't be able to be opened in mne)
+Downloads and decompresses the dataset,also fixes a filename inconsistency (without this correction the file won't be able to be opened in mne)

 Run lemon_prepare.py